 When they’re loping perfect circles, staying in the same tracks, stopping and backing up good, and are confident with all that while in a curb bit and tie-down – then I start working with a rope.
 I’ll play with a rope, riding through the pasture, until they don’t think of the rope at all but what I am telling them to do with my hands and feet.

 Once I really have them in the bridle, then I can start tracking a steer.
 I use a worn-out team-roping steer that barely gets out of a trot, and I turn him loose in the arena or in the pasture.

 We go through the gullies and the draws just tracking the steer.
 We don’t go fast; very seldom will we get out of a lope.
-All I want to do is teach them a lead and a spot to be while following that steer.
-I want them to get to the point of going to the correct position on their own.
+All I want to do is teach the horse a lead and a spot to be while following that steer.
+I want the horse to get to the point of going to the correct position on its own.

 Step No. 5: The Box

 If I get all the basics covered, when I go to the box, 99 percent of my training is finished.
 I know the horse can run; he’s broke now, and I can steer and stop; he knows where to go on the cow.
 Now I can work on the box and just put all my steps together.
 I can train a horse pretty quickly after that, roping and stopping a steer, or going to breakaway.

 But you’ve got to go through the steps, and you can’t leave any out.
 Everything leads to another step later down the road.
 Teaching a horse to get off your feet and give to your hands and bend is used so much in the box.

 I have people come by or call and say, “My horse is turning his head in the box, what do I do?”
 Well, he can’t do that if he’s in your hand and off your feet.

 There’s always a procedure to keep things from going wrong if the horses are broke.